 Bringing People Together

-The ACC will welcome an assortment of visitors—from researchers and scientists to students and fishermen—to collaborate and learn more about TNC’s restoration, monitoring and land stewardship efforts.
-Both barges are equipped to allow access to water, electricity and Internet, so that a wide variety of work can be done on board.
+Now, up and running, it welcomes an assortment of visitors—from researchers and scientists to students and fishermen—to collaborate and learn more about TNC’s restoration, monitoring and stewardship efforts.
+Both barges are equipped to allow access to water, electricity and Internet so that a wide variety of work can be done on board.

 The ACC also serves an educational purpose: it provides graduate students who are part of TNC’s Conservation Fellows Program with opportunities to spend long stretches of time in the environment they are actively studying.
 The students are able to interact directly with stakeholders, as well as obtain hands-on experience that will help them understand complex problems.